10 Ski Resorts that Allow Overnight RV Parking

 Located in the picturesque Mount Baker-Snoqualmie National Forest near Mount Rainier, Crystal Mountain Resort in Washington state has its stuff together when it comes to welcoming RVers with open arms.
 It’s just added 30 extra-wide sites for a total of 70, almost half of which offer 50-amp hookups.

-The cost is $35 per night, except during the Christmas/New Year’s holiday week, during which campers book a 9-night block for a total of $315.
-And should powered sites fill up, they’ve got an overflow lot as well, which is only $25 each night to camp in.
+The cost is $55 per night, with peak rates during most of the winter season reaching $115 for 30-amp and $125 for 50-amp sites.
+And should powered sites fill up, they’ve got an overflow lot as well.
 There’s no water or dump station available on-site, however, so be sure to fill up and empty out before you settle in!

 Best of all, you’ll likely find a ski buddy or two.
 “The RV lot is like a small mountain community,” reads the resort’s website.
 “You’ll meet new people and make new friends in no time.”